Infinitode/Infinitode/README.md

 ### Latest changes

+- Updated the `FAQs` on GitBook about experiments use and model use.
 - Published `Alloy UI`!
 A fully open-source Tailwind V4 component and website layout design library.
 View source at: https://github.com/Infinitode/Alloy.
 - Updated `Bolt Templates` with a new template app for mobile and optimized images for the website.
 - Updated `Bolt Templates` with a new space research agency website template using modern Tailwind V4!
 Download and use for free: https://infinitode.netlify.app/bolt-templates.